deepinsight/insightface/challenges/iccv21-mfr/README.md

 ## Rules

-1. We have two tracks, determined by the size of training dataset and inference time limitation.
+1. We have two sub-tracks, determined by the size of training dataset and inference time limitation.
-  * Track A: Use MS1M-V3 as training set, download: [ref-link](https://github.com/deepinsight/insightface/tree/master/challenges/iccv19-lfr)
+  * Sub-Track A: Use MS1M-V3 as training set, download: [ref-link](https://github.com/deepinsight/insightface/tree/master/challenges/iccv19-lfr)
-  * Track B: Use Glint360K as training set, download: [ref-link](https://github.com/deepinsight/insightface/tree/master/recognition/partial_fc)
+  * Sub-Track B: Use Glint360K as training set, download: [ref-link](https://github.com/deepinsight/insightface/tree/master/recognition/partial_fc)
 2. Training set and testing set are both aligned to 112x112, re-alignment is prohibited.
 3. Mask data-augmentation is allowed, such as [this](https://github.com/deepinsight/insightface/tree/master/recognition/tools).
 The applied mask augmentation tool should be reproducible.
 4. External dataset and pretrained models are both prohibited.